 - Origin Supply: Origin does not offer a fixed charge plan in Queensland, but it does still provide its basic electricity agreement with no specific contract length.

 AGL once again has the higher discount between the two retailers, so is AGL the cheaper option?
 We compare the Powercombo Savers deal to Origin’s Maximiser to find out.

 Prices based on average energy consumption figures from AER for five person household on the Energex network in Brisbane.

 AGL comes out cheaper by just a few dollars.
 Find out how these costs compare to other providers in the state with our QLD Electricity Costs report.

 So what have we learned here?
-Well, based on these comparisons, Origin is the cheaper option for households in South Australia and Victoria, while AGL takes the chocolates in Queensland and New South Wales.
+Well, based on these comparisons, Origin is the cheaper option for households in South Australia and New South Wales, while AGL takes the chocolates in Victoria and Queensland.
 While there is often little difference between their average costs per quarter, no one wants to pay more for power than they need to – and those small differences can add up over time.

 AGL and Origin both offer other incentives in a bid to secure your custom.
 AGL’s big selling point is its partnership with shopping rewards program flybuys, with one point available for every $1 you spend on energy.
 If you switch to AGL online, you will also net 10,000 bonus points.

 Meanwhile Origin Energy has been attracting attention for its new fixed cost Predictable Plan.
 Based on previous energy consumption data, Origin will quote a fixed cost on electricity or gas for an entire year, to be paid monthly or quarterly.
 The idea is to take the potential shock out of energy bills, with one set price to pay every billing period.

 Both AGL and Origin also promote online account management tools to help you closely monitor your energy usage.
 This is important because, while the energy plan you’re on will dictate how much you plan, so will the amount of power you actually use.